 “We are repurposing a well-known malaria-drug for our fight against cancer.”

 How can you further improve healthcare with the use of ‘big data’?
 That question is central to many scientific studies worldwide.
-Last month, two PhD candidates at Maastricht University defended their theses based on this same key question.
+At Maastricht University, the research group led by Professor of Clinical Data Sciences André Dekker is also working on answers to this question.

 GROW works in close cooperation with the Maastricht University Medical Center+ (MUMC+).
 MUMC+ is known both nationally and internationally for its focus on prevention and taking an integrated approach to health care: from prevention, promotion of good health, and basic care, to top-level clinical diagnostics and treatment.
 Patient safety is our top priority in all of our endeavours.
 MUMC+ is part of The Netherlands Federation of University Medical Centres.